OxRAMSociety/RobotArmPackages/README.md

 # RobotArmPackages
-ROS Packages related to the OxRAM Robot Arm project
+ROS Packages related to the OxRAM Robot Arm project.

+To use, `git clone` this repo into the `src` folder of your workspace.